So you've already familiarised yourself with how to get into med school and are thinking about Oxford or Cambridge.

-Due to their similarities and competition, candidates are only allowed to apply for either Cambridge or Oxford, not both.
+Due to their similarities and competition, candidates are only allowed to apply for either Cambridge or Oxford colleges, not both.

 The majority of the core material is delivered in a lecture hall, with the entire year group in the hall.

-Practicals: Practicals include anatomy dissection and physiology practicals.
+Practicals include anatomy dissection and physiology practicals.
 Practicals are done in smaller groups.

 The time commitment is significant, often students work 5–8 hours to prepare for each hour of supervision, and sometimes the supervision is in a ratio of 1:2, one supervisor to two students, leading to an often very intense learning environment where there is nowhere to hide.

 You will be typically invited to interview in December based on the strength of your BMAT test score and UCAS application.
-There are usually two interviews:

 Sometimes you may get two science-based interviews, or a mixed interview with both science and non-science questions.